saurabh-m-w/Blockchain-Based-Property-Registration/README.md

 ```
 9. Open the browser and the dapp will be running in http://localhost:5555/
 10. Create mapbox api key from https://www.mapbox.com/ and Replace it with `mapBoxApiKey`in `constant.dart` file
-11. Create nftstorage api key from https://nft.storage/ and replace it.
 ## Project Flowchart
 <img src="screenshots/flowchart.png" height="450">